enchant97/note-mark/site/content/docs/setup/install.md

 > *TIP* Take a look at the [example]({{< ref "examples" >}}) deployments

 ## Bare
-Not officially supported, but you should be able to follow the steps that the Dockerfile's perform.
+Not officially supported, but you should be able to follow the steps that Docker build performs, find the Dockerfile in: `docker/Dockerfile`.